IchZerowan/delivery-api/Readme.md

 ```

 ### Get order by ID
-GET method returns for you info about your order
+GET method returns the information about the specified order
 **Request**
 ```
 http://server:80/api/orders/1